mapbender/mapbender-documentation/en/installation/installation_windows.rst

 The Mapbender installation can now be accessed under **http://hostname/mapbender/**.
-User data by default: username: "root", passwort: "root"
+User data by default:

+username: "root", passwort: "root"

-Following information: `Mapbender Quickstart Document <../en/quickstart.html>`_.
+More information at:  `Mapbender Quickstart Document <../en/quickstart.html>`_.

-**Check it the alias is working**
+**Check if the alias is working**

 * http://localhost/mapbender/